breskos/gopher-neural/README.md

 # gopher-neural

 This project is deprecated.
-Development continues nder the new name __gopher-learn__ here: https://github.com/breskos/gopher-learn
+Development continues under the new name __gopher-learn__ here: https://github.com/breskos/gopher-learn

 # Gopher-Learn